StringEpsilon/lite_rpg_en/README.md

 This translation project as only just kicked off.
 Completion status:

-0 / 84 pages.
+6 / 72 pages (< 10%)

 ## License and credit

 Lite is available under the ["Attribution-ShareAlike 4.0 International"](https://creativecommons.org/licenses/by-sa/4.0/).
-A full text of the license is provided in this GitHub repository.
+The full text of the license is provided in this GitHub repository in the [LICENSE.txt](LICENSE.txt) file.

 **Author**: [Jürgen Mang](https://jcgames.de).